Can You Sleep On A Memory Foam Mattress Before 24 Hours?

 The Mattress Hasn’t Expanded After a Week!

 If a foam mattress doesn’t expand after five or seven days, then you most likely have a defective bed.

-A mattress not expanding is very rare; but if you’ve given your mattress a whole week to expand and it hasn’t, call customer service to inform them of the defect and initiate the return policy.
+A mattress not expanding is very rare.
+But if you’ve given your mattress a whole week to expand and it hasn’t, call customer service to inform them of the defective mattress and initiate the return policy or warranty claim.

 Taking Care of Your Foam Mattress

 Whether you have a hybrid or a gel memory foam mattress, you’ll need to care for it properly to maintain its longevity.
 Innerspring and hybrid mattresses only need a box spring, whereas memory foam mattresses require a more sturdy foundation.
 All mattresses, though, need periodic cleaning.